Tutorial: Analysis and Output

 Saving State

-function save_checkpoint(solver, filename)
+function save_checkpoint(solver, path)

 end